Charles Thornton-Duesbury

 Thornton-Duesbury was a native of the Isle of Man and educated at Trinity College, Dublin.
 Ordained in 1891, his first post was as a curate at St George's-in-the-East, London.
-He then held incumbencies at St Mark's Barrow-in-Furness, St Peter's Islington and St Mary's Leyton and finally (before his ordination to the episcopate).
+He then held incumbencies at St Mark's Barrow-in-Furness, St Peter's Islington and St Mary's Leyton and finally (before his ordination to the episcopate) Holy Trinity, Marylebone.